ryansheehy0/Nested_To_Dos/README.md

 # Nested To Dos

-A simple to do app that allows for nested to dos.
+A personal, simple to do app that allows for nested to dos.

 ![screenshot](./screenshot.png)